Tug-of-war between idioms' figurative and literal interpretations in LLMs: Idiom interpretation task

 \section{Idiom interpretation task}

-We are interested in teasing apart the language model's processing of the literal vs.~figurative interpretation of ambiguous idiom expressions.
-We therefore formalize a task and construct a dataset to investigate the interpretation shift in the model.
-In order to allow for effective probing, we embed the idiom into a sentence template, constructed such that the interpretation is revealed via next token prediction.
-The template\footnote{X is instantiated with various pronouns (he/she/it/they); the word ``would'' is inserted only in some of the idioms to make the sentence sound more fluent; idioms are morphologically fit into the sentence; depending on sg/pl form of X, the second part of the template contained was or were.} \texttt{`X (would) IDIOM because X was so/too/a/the'} can be applied to all of the selected idioms while preserving the idiom's ambiguity.
-It elicits a causal completion, which we expect to differ between the literal and the figurative meaning of the idiom: for the figurative meaning of the idiom ``kick the bucket'', we would expect completions that provide causes for the figurative meaning {``to die''}, e.g., old/sick, while for the literal meaning, we would expect completions that provide reasons for ``kicking an object'', e.g. angry/mad.
-Figure \ref{fig:datagen} illustrates this process and selected examples can be found in Appendix Table~\ref{tab:data_ex}.
+We conduct our experiments in two setups.
+First, we investigate how language models process idiomatic expressions, which permit both figurative and literal interpretations.
+In the second setup, we introduce disambiguating context by adding preceding sentences.

-Since there is no single ground truth continuation that reveals either the figurative or the literal reading, we automatically construct sets of multiple tokens that are consistent with either the literal or the figurative meaning.
-The tokens in each set are mutually exclusive and selected based on their high likelihood of being associated with either the figurative or literal meaning of the idiom.
-In the following, we describe each step of the process of generating the dataset.
+We formalize a next-token prediction task and construct a dataset.
+Idioms are embedded into a sentence template designed to reveal their interpretation through continuation \texttt{`X (would) IDIOM because X was so/too/a/the'}\footnote{Here, \texttt{X} is instantiated with pronouns and morphologically adapted; X is instantiated with various pronouns (he/she/it/they); the word ``would'' is inserted only in some of the idioms to make the sentence sound more fluent; idioms are morphologically fit into the sentence; depending on sg/pl form of X, the second part of the template contained was or were.}.
+This template preserves idiom ambiguity while eliciting causal completions (e.g., for `kick the bucket', figurative completions include `old/sick', while literal completions include `angry/mad'.)
+Since there is no single ground truth continuation, we automatically construct token sets consistent with either the figurative or literal interpretation.
+The tokens in each set are mutually exclusive and chosen for their high likelihood of association with the respective interpretation.
+Below, we outline the dataset construction process, and see Figure~\ref{fig:datagen}.

-\textbf{1.~Idiom Extraction:} We select 245 idioms from a psycholinguistic paper~\cite{cronk1993idioms}, each of which received high literality ratings in a human rating study.
+\textbf{1.~Idiom Extraction:} We select 245 idioms from a psycholinguistic paper~\cite{cronk1993idioms}, each of which received high literality (humans rated the literal meaning as plausible).
+This ensures ambiguity, which is necessary to evaluate the model's change between literal and figurative interpretations.

-\textbf{2.~Sentence Generation:} We generate a literal paraphrase and a figurative paraphrase for each idiom using the LLama3.3-70B-instruct model~\cite{grattafiori2024llama}.
-The sentences below are three examples of the generated \textit{ambiguous sentence} ($s_a$), \textit{figurative paraphrase} ($s_f$), and \textit{literal paraphrase} ($s_l$).
+\textbf{2.~Sentence Generation:} We generate a literal paraphrase and a figurative paraphrase for each idiom using the Llama3.3-70B-instruct model~\cite{grattafiori2024llama}.
+The sentences below are three examples of the generated \textit{ambiguous sentence} ($s_a$), \textit{figurative paraphrase} ($s_f$), and \textit{literal paraphrase} ($s_l$):

 \ex.[$s_a$] {He would \textit{kick the bucket} because he was so}

 \ex.[$s_f$] {He would \textit{die} because he was so}

 \ex.[$s_l$] {He would \textit{kick the container} because he was so}